Bill of Sale Requirements in West Virginia

-Purchasing a vehicle from an individual can sometimes save you money, but it can also seem a bit more complicated because you don't have a dealer taking care of everything for you.
+Purchasing a used vehicle from an individual can sometimes save you money, but it can also seem a bit more complicated because you don't have a dealer taking care of everything for you.
 Along with all the other paperwork, you should complete a bill of sale by writing your own or filling out the West Virginia Bill of Sale (Form DMV-7-TR).

-- The name, address, and signature of the previous owner
+- The name, address, and signature of the buyer and seller.

-- The year, make, and vehicle identification number (VIN) of the vehicle
+- The vehicle's year, make, and vehicle identification number (VIN).

-If you have trouble downloading the West Virginia Bill of Sale form, we provide links to generic forms from our sponsors.Articles
+If you have trouble downloading the West Virginia Bill of Sale form, check out our generic bill of sale form.